-Trusts Passing your estate to the right people at the right time Putting your savings, investments, life policies or assets into a trust can play an important part in estate planning.
+TRUSTS Control over your assets for the benefit of one or more people Putting your savings, investments, life policies or assets into a trust can play an important part in estate planning.
 A trust is a legal entity that has control over assets for the benefit of one or more people, and there are different types of trust which can be set up according to what you intend to achieve.
 When you set up a trust, you will choose one or more trustees to be responsible for the assets.
 You will also choose one or more beneficiaries who will receive the assets at a time specified by you.
-Setting up a trust can ensure that, for example, your estate is passed to the right people at the right time, with the possibility of reducing inheritance tax liability.
+Setting up a trust can ensure that, for example, your estate is passed to the right people at the right time, and may be able to reduce Inheritance Tax liability.
 Trusts may be set up for a number of reasons, for example:

-- to control and protect family assets - when someone is too young to handle their affairs - when someone can't handle their affairs because they are incapacitated - to pass on money or property while you are still alive - to pass on money or assets when you die under the terms of your Will - known as a 'Will trust' - under the rules of inheritance that apply when someone dies without leaving a valid Will (England and Wales only) WHAT IS A TRUST?
+- To control and protect family assets - When someone is too young to handle their affairs - When someone can't handle their affairs because they are incapacitated - To pass on money or property while you are still alive - To pass on money or assets when you die under the terms of your will - known as a 'will trust' - Under the rules of inheritance that apply when someone dies without leaving a valid Will (England and Wales only) What is a trust?

 A trust is an obligation binding a person called a 'trustee' to deal with property in a particular way for the benefit of one or more 'beneficiaries'.
-SETTLOR The settlor is someone who puts assets into the trust.
+Settlor The settlor is someone who puts assets into the trust.